-I want to launch a social enterprise to empower women from marginalised communities in India, especially those at risk of being impacted by gender-based violence.
-The programme will provide an opportunity to gain employable and transferable skills, the chance to earn a fair living wage and not rely solely on the income of males, will provide fair working conditions, a safe supportive space, and support to encourage entrepreneurship to break the cycle of poverty.
+I am launching a social enterprise to empower women from marginalised communities in India, especially those at risk of being impacted by gender-based violence.
+The programme will provide an opportunity to gain employable and transferable skills, the chance to earn a fair living wage and not rely solely on the income of males in their households, will provide fair working conditions, a safe supportive space, and support to encourage entrepreneurship to break the cycle of poverty.

 As a true social business, profits will be invested back into the beneficiaries to ensure good working conditions are maintained, to allow for additional training and benefits, and to allow more women to take part in the programme.
 I hope to include more women and expand on positive impact.